Podocnemididae

 Podocnemididae is a family of pleurodire (side-necked) turtles, once widely distributed.
 Most of its 41 genera and 57 species are now extinct.
 Seven of its eight surviving species are native to South America: the genus Peltocephalus, with two species, only one of which is extant (P. dumerilianus, the Big-headed Amazon River turtle); and the genus Podocnemis, with six living species of South American side-necked river turtles and four extinct.
-There is also one genus native to Madagascar: Erymnochelys, the Madagascan big-headed turtle, whose single species E. madagascariensis.
+There is also one genus native to Madagascar: Erymnochelys, containing a single species, the critically endangered Madagascan big-headed turtle (E. madagascariensis).

 Like other pleurodire turtles, podocs have a "side-necked" defensive posture, turning the head sideways to hide it under the shell.
 Another characteristic of pleurodires is that the pelvis is fused to the shell which prevents pelvic motion, making it difficult to walk on land.
 Podocnemididae turtles live in aquatic environments and have shells streamlined to aid in swimming.

 The family notably contains the largest freshwater turtle to have ever lived, Stupendemys, which lived in South America during the Miocene epoch.